SharePoint/PnP-Guidance/articles/Branding-and-site-provisioning-solutions-for-SharePoint.md

 # Branding and site provisioning solutions for SharePoint 2013 and SharePoint Online
-The introduction of the Cloud App Model and apps for SharePoint provides alternatives to existing, established ways of branding and provisioning SharePoint sites.
+The introduction of the Cloud Add-in Model and add-ins for SharePoint provides alternatives to existing, established ways of branding and provisioning SharePoint sites.

  **Last modified:** April 28, 2015